 Next, write down what you could do differently next time.
 Maybe instead of bracing for the worst, you could think about what might go right, what you might learn, or what cool things you have to look forward to in the future.

-As you are doing this activity, you may discover that there are ways that you could live in closer alignment with your values.
+As you are doing this activity, you may discover that there are ways that you could live in closer alignment with your personal values.
 It may be hard to follow through on some of the actions you identified.
 Maybe you would need to stop drinking.
 Maybe you would need to change jobs.
 Maybe you would need to have some difficult conversations.
 It’s quite easy to go with the flow and lose sight of our values.
 It’s a lot harder to live by our values and do what’s right for ourselves in the long run.

 What if you haven't been living your values?

 For one woman I know—a kind, smart, caring person—the rift between her values and her actions became apparent when she started leaving her boyfriend at home so she could gain attention and physical satisfaction from other men.
 It was clear from the outside that these actions went against her values.
 So even though her actions made her feel good in the moment, each night she would go home feeling terrible.

 For another woman I know—a strong, giving, selfless person—the growing gap between her values and actions was revealed when she started asking loved ones for things that she could sell to buy drugs.
 Never had she been the kind of person that couldn’t handle a challenge.
 Never had she been willing to take from others.
-But in the throes of her addiction, she lost her track of her values.
+But in the throes of her addiction, she lost track of her values.
 Thankfully, she recovered.
 But even after, it was only when she again started living her values that she was able to rebuild her life and happiness.